realrussia/train-tickets-gateway-doc/articles/errors.rst

 5085.
 Cashless electronic tickets for children under five without seats are NOT ISSUED from departure stations situated on the territory of Ukraine.
 For such tickets, please, apply to the railway booking office

+5086.
+The limit of  З-h orders is exceeded.
+Try again later.

 5087.
 No selling railway tickets for the specified direction

+5088.
+The odd number of passengers of various ages should be processed in different orders

 5089.
 No issuing orders for children (without seats) for the specified direction

 5090.
 No electronic registration for the specified direction

 5091.
 You cannot return the ticket in this order

+5093.
+Passengers data should be pairwise identical for this  carriage

 5094.
 Only one child without seat per compartment in the selected car